Fulmine-Labs/LNRoutingVizualization/README.md

 ## Testing

 This code was run in Jupyter Notebook and Jupyter Lab from Anaconda 2.5.1 on Windows 11.
-The backend was LND v0.17.2 and RTL was v0.14.1.
+The backends tested were LND v0.17.0 and Eclair v0.9.0.
+RTL was v0.14.1.

-It was tested with over 10,000 transactions.
+It was tested with over 12,000 transactions.
 The graph gets a little 'dense' (GPT-4V's description), but is definitely still helpful, particularly by taking advantage of cytoscape's interactive capabilties.

 The gRPC version was tested using 24 simulated LND nodes, of which one was a routing node connected to each of the others.
 A few hundred simulated routing transactions were generated randomly.